Xinhua Silk Road: Chery's engine listed among China's top ten engines for 2019 | 12.11.19 | finanzen.ch

 Xinhua Silk Road: Chery's engine listed among China's top ten engines for 2019

 BEIJING, Nov.
-12, 2019 /PRNewswire/ -- Chinese automobile manufacturer Chery's third generation ACTECO 1.6TGDI engine has recently won the title of China's top 10 engines for 2019.
+12, 2019 /CNW/ -- Chinese automobile manufacturer Chery's third generation ACTECO 1.6TGDI engine has recently won the title of China's top 10 engines for 2019.

 It is the sixth engine of Chery that has received this honor.